Upcoming Events

 This Winter Garden Heritage Tree program includes the following components:

 2. Data was collected and entered onto an excel sheet formatted by City of Winter Garden staff Laura Coar, Mark Hutchinson and Alan Booker.
-All the data would later be entered into a software program owned by the City that has a special section designed specifically for trees.
+All the data would later be entered into a software program called PlantsMap.com.

-3. Interactive plant labels were placed on the trees.
+3. Annodized aluminum interactive plant labels were placed on the trees.
 These tree labels were sponsored by Healthy West Orange.
 Each label provides the name of the tree and has a QR code to deliver a “story” about the tree.
-The QR code refers to data on the “Heritage Trees” that has been input into a national database called “PlantsMap.com”.
-This database allows us to input as much information and as many photos as we like.
+The QR code refers to data on the “Heritage Trees” that was input into a national database called “PlantsMap.com”.
+This database allowed us to input as much information and as many photos as we like.

 4. With the capability to include unlimited information and photos came the possibility of telling the story of Winter Garden and its people through the trees.
 Mary Zahl worked closely with Jim Crescitelli of the Winter Garden Heritage Foundation to include the history of Winter Garden and historic photos for each of our “story trees”.
 “Story Trees” are ones that have local names in double quotations.

 6. An inaugural “Heritage Tree Walking Tour” was held on October 22, 2021.
-A special t-shirt was created for this event with our logo on the fronts and an inspirational quote on the back: “Be kind to our trees, protect our heritage”.
+A special t-shirt was created for this event with our logo on the front and an inspirational quote on the back: “Be kind to our trees, protect our heritage”.
 These were sponsored by Healthy West Orange.
 A special brochure was created for this day that included a map of the historic district and the “Heritage Tree Walking Tour”, a map of Winter Garden and locations of our “Significant Trees”, a list of “Recommended Trees of Winter Garden as well as some additional information.
 These maps and information are included on this website and can be downloaded and printed for future reference.
+These self-guided Heritage Tree Walking Tour maps can also be found at City Hall.

 7. The Bloom & Grow website will have a unique page dedicated to the “Winter Garden Heritage Tree Project” with a nomination form that will encourage members to continually add trees and update information on trees.
 It is our intent that the Bloom & Grow members will become more knowledgeable and appreciative of the trees in our City and that together we can help our residents know, love and protect their trees.